coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 A creature can voluntarily lower its spell resistance.
 Doing so is a standard action that does not provoke an attack of opportunity.
-Once a creature lowers its resistance, it remains down until the creature's next turn.
-At the beginning of the creature's next turn, the creature's spell resistance automatically returns unless the creature intentionally keeps it down (also a standard action that does not provoke an attack of opportunity).
+Once a creature lowers its resistance, it remains down until the creature’s next turn.
+At the beginning of the creature’s next turn, the creature’s spell resistance automatically returns unless the creature intentionally keeps it down (also a standard action that does not provoke an attack of opportunity).

-A creature's spell resistance never interferes with its own spells, items, or abilities.
+A creature’s spell resistance never interferes with its own spells, items, or abilities.

 A creature with spell resistance cannot impart this power to others by